sathomas/jsDataV.is/src/text/apndA/02-arrays.md

 Without any parameters, `last()` returns the last element in the array.
 With a parameter `n` it returns a new array with the last _n_ elements from the original.

 The more general versions of both of these functions (`.first(3)` and `.last(3)`) would require some potentially tricky (and error-prone) code to implement in an imperative style.
-In the functional style that Underscore supports, however, our code is clean and simple.
+In the functional style that Underscore.js supports, however, our code is clean and simple.

 What if you want to extract from the beginning of the array, but instead of knowing how many elements you want in the result, you only know how many elements you want to omit?
 In other words, you need "all but the last _n_" elements.
 The `initial()` method performs this extraction.
 As with all of these methods, if you omit the optional parameter, Underscore.js assumes a value of 1.